1.3 Core Components

 |---|---|---|

-Attempts | Limited or Unlimited | Set a cap for formal assessments; unlimited for open practice |
+Max Attempts | Limited or Unlimited | Set a cap for formal assessments; unlimited for open practice |

-Allow resume | On / Off | Lets students continue from where they left off |
+Allow Resume | On / Off | Lets students continue from where they left off |

-Untimed test | On / Off | Removes the timer for accessibility or tutoring scenarios |
+Untimed Test | On / Off | Removes the timer for accessibility or tutoring scenarios |

 Reports for Practice Tests are scoped per program.
 To view SAT practice test results, open Reports inside the SAT program.
 ACT results live inside the ACT program